engu-m/engu-m.github.io/_portfolio/franki.md

 As a regular user, FRAnki helped me learn 2138 words in two years.
 I can only think of all the benefits for non-native speakers!

-To see the code and start using FRAnki, head to <a href="https://github.com/engu-m/Escape-room">github</a>.
+To see the code and start using FRAnki, head to [github](https://github.com/engu-m/FRAnki).
+{: .notice}